Handy4ndy/HandyHooks/Hooks/XahauBirthdayCard/MESSAGE.md

   "NetworkID": 21337
 }
 ```

 ---

-## 4. Submit Your Message
+## 🚀 4.
+Submit Your Message

 1. Go to [XRPL Win Raw Transaction Sender](https://xahau.xrplwin.com/tools/tx/raw).
 2. Paste your filled-out JSON into the transaction field.
-3. Sign in then submit the transaction using your wallet.
+3. Sign in and submit using your wallet.

 ---

-## 5. Celebrate!
+## 🎊 5.
+Celebrate!

-Your message will be stored on-chain as part of Xahau's second birthday card.
+Your message is now part of Xahau’s on-chain birthday card!
-Check [XRPLWin's Namespace Explorer](https://xahau.xrplwin.com/account/rGe24P5aZckhpfsXSsSwRa68pgtaio4yZw/namespaces/FBE697429F16141BC71E3B91F3823641C8DD258DD58BF076241514754954CB8C) to see your message included!
+See your wish (and others) in the [Namespace Explorer](https://xahau.xrplwin.com/account/rGe24P5aZckhpfsXSsSwRa68pgtaio4yZw/namespaces/FBE697429F16141BC71E3B91F3823641C8DD258DD58BF076241514754954CB8C).

 ---

-**Happy Birthday, Xahau! 🎂**
+**Happy Birthday, Xahau!
+Let’s fill the chain with joy! 🥳**